-The world's virgin rainforests and temperate forests are being killed by the plywood industry.
-Lyric ideas include 'What Wood You Use' and, 'Green Washing A Virgin (ply) Wood'.
+The world’s virgin rainforests and temperate forests are being killed by the plywood industry.
+We need more art and songs for this issue.
+Lyric ideas include ‘What Wood You Use’ and, ‘Green Washing A Virgin (ply) Wood’.

 There are no laws yet in place to prevent illegal timber from entering Europe.
 As a result, large quantities of illegally logged timber still make their way into the UK.
 The construction industry is the biggest consumer of timber in the country which is why it is vital for contractors, architects and builders to source timber from environmentally and socially responsible sources such as those certified by the Forest Stewardship Council (FSC).